A new school for Hornsby

-On 9 March 2021 the IPC granted development consent to Blue Gum Community School to proceed with the project.
+On 9 March 2021 the IPC granted development consent to Blue Gum Community School to proceed with the proposal to establush a small, not-for-profit school in Hornsby, providing education for childen in Preschool (32 places for 3-5 year olds) and Primary School (Kindergaten, Year 1 and Year 2).
 You can read the official media release by clicking here.

-A huge thank you to the many close neighbours, educators and other community members who have been sending us messages of support in various ways.
-We have included just a sampling of the letters of support, on this website, for your reference.
+A huge thank you to the many neighbours, educators and other community members who have been sending us messages of support in various ways.
+We have included just a sampling of the letters of support, on this website, for your interest.

-For those interested in responses to commonly asked questions about the proposal, you can find this additional information on our FAQs page.
+For those looking for answers to commonly asked questions about the proposal, you can find additional information on our FAQs page.

 Teaching and learning at Blue Gum Community School

 Blue Gum adopts a personalised, strengths-based approach to education where every student can be successful.
 Our smallness is our strength.
 Students’ individual interests and passions drive their learning, opening up unlimited research possibilities.

 At Blue Gum we invite children to pursue deep understandings and knowledge through questioning, research and collaborative projects.
 We see even our youngest children as citizens of the present - citizens with rights and responsibilities.